Delirium: General settings

 Guidelines recommend that delirium should be diagnosed consistently when present.
 Much evidence reveals that in most centers delirium is greatly under-diagnosed.
 A systematic review of large scale routine data studies reporting data on delirium detection tools showed important variations in tool completion rates and tool positive score rates.
-Some tools, even if completed at high rates, showed delirium positive score rates that there much lower than the expected delirium occurrence level, suggesting low sensitivity in practice.
+Some tools, even if completed at high rates, showed delirium positive score rates that are much lower than the expected delirium occurrence level, suggesting low sensitivity in practice.

-There is evidence that delirium detection and coding rates can show improvements in response to guidelines and education; for example, whole country data in England and Scotland (sample size 7.7M people per year) show that there were large increases (3-4 fold) in delirium coding between 2012 and 2020.
+There is evidence that delirium detection and coding rates can show improvements in response to guidelines and education; for example, whole country data in England and Scotland (sample size 7.7M people per year) show that there were large increases (3–4 fold) in delirium coding between 2012 and 2020.
 Delirium detection in general acute care settings can be assisted by the use of validated delirium screening tools.
 Many such tools have been published, and they differ in a variety of characteristics (e.g., duration, complexity, and need for training).
 It is also important to ensure that a given tool has been validated for the setting where it is being used.

 Examples of tools in use in clinical practice include: